 - Sun-Dried Tomato Smoked Salmon Pasta

 - Lemon Pepper Chicken Alfredo Fettuccine

 This recipe may included paid links.
 As an Amazon Associate, I earn a commission from qualifying purchases.

 - 3 medium cloves garlic, minced

-- 3 tablespoons mild or spicy harissa paste
+- 3 tablespoons harissa paste

 - 1 lb orzo pasta, cooked according to package instructions and kept warm

 - 1/4 cup minced fresh basil